-Analysis | Who Trump talked to on the day of the Capitol riot
+Analysis | The people to whom Trump talked on the day of the Capitol riot

 “Tomorrow it’s game day,” Bannon said.
 “So strap in.
 Let’s get ready.”

 On Jan.
-6 itself, Bannon was seen at the Willard Hotel, where Trump’s closest advisers were gathering to try to pressure members of Congress to reject the cast electoral ballots.
+6 itself, Bannon was seen at the Willard Hotel, where Trump’s closest advisers were gathering to try to pressure members of Congress to reject the cast electoral college votes.

 William Bennett, former Cabinet official; conservative pundit.
 (10:45 a.m., two minutes)